seanivore/non-bio-life/cetacean-studies/research-papers/socioeconomic-implications-cetacean-telepathy.md

 DOI: 10.1038/jinterecon.2025.0613

 ## Authors

-Dr. Eleanor Ripley, Department of Cetacean Relations, University of California, San Diego
+*Dr. Eleanor Ripley, Department of Cetacean Relations, University of California, San Diego*
-Dr. Marcus Chen, Institute for Post-Scarcity Economics, Oxford University
+*Dr. Marcus Chen, Institute for Post-Scarcity Economics, Oxford University*
-Dr. Jamal Okonkwo, Center for Interspecies Diplomacy, University of Cape Town
+*Dr. Jamal Okonkwo, Center for Interspecies Diplomacy, University of Cape Town*

 ## Abstract

-Following the unprecedented May 2025 event colloquially termed "The Surfacing," wherein approximately 10,000 bottlenose dolphins (*Tursiops truncatus*) simultaneously levitated from oceanic waters worldwide and initiated telepathic contact with human and non-human primate populations, global socioeconomic systems have undergone radical restructuring.
+Following the unprecedented May 2025 event colloquially termed "*The Surfacing*," wherein approximately 10,000 bottlenose dolphins (*Tursiops truncatus*) simultaneously levitated from oceanic waters worldwide and initiated telepathic contact with human and non-human primate populations, global socioeconomic systems have undergone radical restructuring.
 This paper presents initial findings on the macroeconomic and sociopolitical consequences of cetacean-induced neural pacification.

 The immediate dissolution of 43% of the world's military infrastructure within 72 hours of first contact represents the most significant reallocation of resources since World War II.
 Markets initially responded with panic but stabilized following the dolphins' targeted telepathic calming of the NYSE trading floor—an intervention that has raised significant questions about financial autonomy and cetacean influence on capital flows.